joetechem/https-pelicanjoe/content/post/azure/look-at-load-balancing.md

 # Azure Load Balancer

 * allows you to scale your applications and create high availability for your services.

-* Load Balancer supports inbound and outbound scnarios
+* Load Balancer supports inbound and outbound scenarios

 * provides low latency and high throughput

 * scales up to millions of flows for all TCP nad UDP applications

 * Load Balancer distributes new inbound flows that arrive on the LB's frontend to backend pool instances, according to rules and health probes.